Coverage Types Explained

 Personal injury protection, or PIP, pays for your medical bills and missed wages if you or a passenger is hurt in an accident, even if someone else was at fault.
 Some states only offer PIP, and in those places, it may be required by law.
 PIP insurance can be very helpful if you do not have health insurance or if your insurance has high copayments or deductibles.

-Let us say you are driving and someone else is at fault for a crash.
-You and your passenger were both hurt in the crash and need to see a doctor.
-Your insurance company will pay for your medical bills and missed wages if you and your passenger have personal injury protection (PIP) insurance.
-This is true no matter who was at fault for the accident.
-PIP insurance might also pay for other costs connected to the accident, like getting to and from medical visits.
-If you do not have PIP insurance, you and your partner would have to pay for your own medical bills or count on your health insurance to cover them.
-This could mean that your deductibles and copayments are very high.
+Let’s say you are driving and someone else is at fault for a crash.
+You and your passenger were both hurt and need to see a doctor.
+Your insurance company will pay for your medical bills and missed wages if you and your passenger have PIP insurance.
+This is true no matter who was at fault.
+If you do not have PIP insurance, you would have to pay for your own medical bills or count on your health insurance to cover them.

-If you get into an accident with a driver who does not have enough insurance to pay for your losses or none at all, uninsured/underinsured motorist coverage will protect you.
-There is no rule that says you have to have this kind of insurance, but your state may.
+If you get into an accident with a driver who does not have enough insurance to pay for your losses or none at all, this coverage will protect you.
+There is no rule that says you have to have this kind of insurance, but your state may require it.
 It can be very important to have UM/UIM coverage if you live in a place where a lot of people do not have insurance.

 Gap Insurance

-Gap insurance pays the difference between how much you still owe on your car loan and how much the car is worth if it gets stolen or damaged in an accident.
+Gap insurance pays the difference between how much you still owe on your car loan and how much the car is worth if it gets stolen or totaled in an accident.
 If you owe more on your car loan than the car is worth, you need this kind of insurance.
-Lenders often need gap insurance for people who want to buy a new car.
+Lenders often require gap insurance for new car loans or leases.

 Towing and Labor Coverage

-Towing and labor coverage will pay move your car away if it breaks down or gets stuck on the side of the road.
+Towing and labor coverage will pay to move your car if it breaks down or gets stuck on the side of the road.
 It will also pay for any work that needs to be done, like changing a flat tire or jump-starting your battery.
-You do not have to get this kind of security, but some comprehensive policies may do.
+You do not have to get this kind of security, but some comprehensive policies may include it.

 Keep in mind that different states have different insurance standards.
 To find out what kinds of coverage are required in your area, talk to your local DMV or insurance company.